What Is the Digestive System?

 Stomachaches are common in childhood, and often caused by gas, constipation or viruses.
 Find out when a stomachache requires a trip to the doctor.Read More

-Cystic fibrosis (CF), a genetic disorder that particularly affects the lungs and digestive system, makes kids who have it more vulnerable to repeated lung infections.Read More
+Cystic fibrosis (CF) is a genetic disorder that affects the lungs and digestive system Kids who have it can get lung infections often and have trouble breathing.Read More

 Inflammatory Bowel Disease